Faithful-Resource-Pack/Docs/pages/development/texture-database.md

 };
 ```

-**Paths** are the lowest level of the texture hierarchy, and define individual file paths the texture file can be found, along with the specific versions they apply to.
+**Paths** are the lowest level of the texture hierarchy, and define individual file paths where the texture file can be found, along with the specific versions they apply to.

 Path IDs are [pseudorandom hashes](https://www.php.net/manual/en/function.uniqid.php) to better distinguish them from use and texture IDs.
 Since they are the final "link" in the chain, as nothing needs to reference path IDs, the actual value doesn't matter and isn't seen in user-facing UI anywhere.
 Paths link back to their parent use by storing its ID, and since a use ID is simply a texture ID with a letter appended, it is trivial to get a texture ID from a path entry by removing the final character.

 Path names start from the pack folder name, which is usually `assets/` for Java Edition and `textures/` for Bedrock Edition.
-Only forward slashes are used, with none at the start, and the `.png` extension is always included for forwards compatibility with potential non-png textures.
+Only forward slashes are used, with none at the start, and the `.png` extension is always included for forward compatibility with potential non-png textures.

 The MCMETA boolean specifically marks paths with a corresponding `.mcmeta` animation file.
 It is not stored on the texture level since not all paths are guaranteed to have an MCMETA file, such as Bedrock Edition paths, so by storing it on the path itself it's easy to search a texture's paths until a match is found.